natcap/invest.users-guide/source/en/ndr.rst

 -------------
 For all water quality parameters (nutrient load, retention efficiency, and retention length), local literature should be consulted to derive site-specific values.
 The NatCap nutrient parameter database provides a non-exhaustive list of local references for nutrient loads and retention efficiencies: https://naturalcapitalproject.stanford.edu/sites/g/files/sbiybj9321/f/nutrient_db_0212.xlsx.
 Parn et al. (2012) and Harmel et al. (2007) provide a good review for agricultural land in temperate climate.

-Data sources may provide loading values as either the amount of applied nutrient (e.g. fertilizer, livestock waste, atmospheric deposition); or as “extensive” measures of contaminants, which are empirical values representing the contribution of a parcel to the nutrient budget (e.g. nutrient export running off urban areas, crops, etc.) In the case of having applied nutrient values, they should be corrected for the nutrient retention provided by the pixel itself, using the application rate and retention efficiency value (*eff_n* or *eff_p*) for that land cover type.
+Data sources may provide loading values as either the nutrient application rate (e.g. fertilizer, livestock waste, atmospheric deposition); or as measured contaminant runoff, which are empirical values representing the contribution of a parcel to the nutrient budget (e.g. nutrient export running off urban areas, crops, etc.).
+In the case of having application rate values, the model will adjust for the nutrient retention provided on the pixel itself, using the application rate and retention efficiency value (*eff_n* or *eff_p*) for that land cover type.

 application_load * (1 - retention_efficiency)

-For example, if the nitrogen application rate for an agricultural LULC class is 10 kg/ha/year, and the retention efficiency is 0.4, you should enter a value of 6.0 into the *n_load* column of the biophysical table.
-If you have "extensive"/export values, then you may use them directly in the biophysical table without correction.
+For example, if the nitrogen application rate for an agricultural LULC class is 10 kg/ha/year, and the retention efficiency is 0.4, the model will adjust the value to 6.0 kg/ha/year (= 10 kg/ha/year * (1 - 0.4)).
+If you have measured/nutrient export values, denoted as *measured-runoff* in the biophysical table, then the model will use these directly without adjustment.

 Examples of export coefficients (“extensive” measures) for the US can be found in the EPA PLOAD User’s Manual and in a review by Lin (2004).
 Note that the examples in the EPA guide are in lbs/ac/yr and must be converted to kg/ha/yr.